Stephen Dorrell: After Parliament

 He became a supporter of Change UK in 2019.
 He stood for the party in the 2019 European Parliament elections in the constituency of the West Midlands.

 Dorrell stood unsuccessfully in the 2019 general election as the Liberal Democrat candidate for Buckingham to succeed former Speaker of the House of Commons John Bercow, having joined the Lib Dems in August from Change UK.
 He was beaten by the Conservative Greg Smith, who had a majority of over 20,000.

 Dorrell stood for the Liberal Democrats at the 2025 Worcestershire County Council election in the ward of Bedwardine.
 He came sixth out of six candidates; Reform candidate and fellow former Tory MP, Alan Amos, won with 41.47%.

 Personal life

 Dorrell is married to Penelope Taylor and has three sons and a daughter.

-He is a Trustee of Uppingham School and a Governor of Loughborough Endowed Schools.
+He was a Trustee of Uppingham School and a Governor of Loughborough Endowed Schools.
 He was Chairman of Trustees at Uppingham from 2008 to 2017.